mohit8935/NYU-Prince-Helper/readme.md

 Then just run the file once using:
 ```
 cd directory of the file above created
-source create_env_sh
+source create_env.sh
 ```

-You only need to create environment once to easily start environment everytime create a new script as below:
+You only need to create environment once and then for starting a environment everytime you log in, create a new script file using the following steps
 ```
 nano run_env.sh
 ```